Self-Learning Threshold-Based Load Balancing: Optimality analysis

-where the first equality follows from \eqref{eq: theta of example 1}.
-Also, if we let $\pi(j) = q(0, j) - q(0, j + 1)$ for all $0 \leq j \leq \ell$, then $\pi$ is the stationary distribution of an Erlang-B system with $\ell$ servers and offered traffic $\lambda / (1 - \theta)$.
-Moreover, $\theta = q(0, \ell)$ is the blocking probability of this system.
-Loosely speaking, each server pool behaves as a blocking system with $\ell$ servers and an offered traffic which is larger than $\lambda$, because tasks that find a full server pool are not discarded but sent to a server pool with idle servers.
+where the first equality is due to \eqref{ch2-eq: theta of example 1}.
+It is possible to check that $q$ is an equilibrium point of \eqref{ch2-eq: static fluid limit}.
+Therefore, the constant function $\map{\bq}{[0, \infty)}{Q}$ such that $\bq(t) = q$ for all $t \geq 0$ is a stationary solution.
+As noted earlier, this implies that every $\ell > \flambda$ is not a fluid-optimal threshold because $q \neq q^*$. \end{example}

-It is possible to verify that the initial condition $q(0)$ constructed above is a fixed point of \eqref{eq: static fluid limit}, so the constant function $\map{q}{[0, \infty)}{Q}$ such that $q(t) = q(0)$ for all $t \geq 0$ solves~\eqref{eq: static fluid limit}.
-In addition, note that $q(0)$ corresponds to a suboptimal distribution of the load where the fraction of server pools with exactly $i$ tasks is positive all $0 \leq i \leq \ell$; see Figure \ref{fig: suboptimal equilibria}. \end{example}
+The above equilibrium point $q$ corresponds to a suboptimal distribution of the load where the fraction of server pools with exactly $i$ tasks is positive for all $0 \leq i \leq \ell$, as depicted in Figure \ref{ch2-fig: suboptimal equilibria}.
+Note that $\pi(j) \defeq q(j) - q(j + 1)$ is the stationary distribution of an Erlang-B system with $\ell$ servers and offered traffic $\lambda / (1 - \theta)$.
+This is reasonable since each server pool behaves as a blocking system with $\ell$ servers except when all the server pools have at least $\ell$ tasks.
+The fact that the offered traffic is larger than $\lambda$ also makes sense, because server pools with less than $\ell$ tasks have a larger arrival rate when some server pools have at least $\ell$ tasks and are thus blocked.
+Moreover, if a fraction $1 - \theta = 1 - q(\ell)$ of the server pools receive tasks at rate $\lambda / (1 - \theta)$ and the other server pools are blocked, then the overall load is $\lambda$.

-In the previous example, the maximum number of tasks across server pools is $\ell > \flambda$.
-If the goal is to avoid concentrations of tasks, then this situation is nearly-optimal when $\ell$ is close to $\flambda$; note that the even distribution of the load $q^*$ achieved when the threshold $\ell = \flambda$ is fluid-optimal involves server pools with $\flambda + 1$ tasks.
-The most problematic situations arise, instead, when the threshold is lower than the optimal value.
-Intuitively, in these cases all server pools have more than $\ell$ tasks most of the time, because the threshold is smaller than the load.
-As a result, the system has to resort to random routing very often, which is known to be highly inefficient.
+If the load is distributed according to the occupancy state $q$ of the example, then the maximum number of tasks across the server pools is $\ell > \flambda$.
+If the goal is to avoid concentrations of tasks, then this is near-optimal when $\ell$ is close to $\flambda$.
+The most problematic situations arise instead when the threshold is lower than the optimal value.
+In these cases all server pools have more than $\ell$ tasks most of the time, because the threshold is smaller than the load.
+As a result, the system resorts to uniformly random routing very often, which is known to be highly inefficient.
 In the large-scale limit this translates into the number of tasks across server pools being unbounded.